ryanlelek/Raneto/README.md

 Change log
 ----------

+07.09.2016 Added option for Google OAuth login.
+Full how-to description can be read [here](GoogleOAuthHowto.md) or in [this blog post](http://www.nikola-breznjak.com/blog/codeproject/raneto-google-oauth-login/).

 An increase in the small screen , if you turn the content page , automatically hide the menu on the left .